patrickreidy/ag501/README.md

   )
 ```

-#### Estimate velocity and acceleration of all variables in position data channels
+#### Estimate velocity and acceleration of all channels of position data
 ```r
 sweep %>%
   dplyr::mutate(